Autumn in Greenville, SC

 10 Ways to Fall in Love with Greenville

-It’s fall, y’all!
 Cooler temperatures bring a season bursting with family-friendly festivals, college football, lively farmers markets, and countless opportunities to explore.
-Whether you’re picking apples, wandering pumpkin patches, cheering at hockey games, or braving haunted houses, Greenville has everything you need to create unforgettable autumn memories.
+Whether you’re picking apples, wandering pumpkin patches, cheering at hockey games, or braving haunted houses, Greenville has all the fall things you need to create unforgettable autumn memories.
 Here are 10 of the best ways to savor the season with your loved ones right here in our vibrant corner of South Carolina.

 Table of Contents